lgonzalezrouco/pti/p1_servlets/README.md

 ## 4. Grading and bonus points

 Completing the basic part of the assigment will let you obtain a maximum of 8 points over 10.
-In order to obtain tha maximum grade you can complete any of the following extensions:
+In order to obtain the maximum grade you can complete any of the following extensions:

 * Configure HTTPS in Tomcat.
 * Dockerize your web application.